 What is it like being in “the biz” as a pro?

 A pro?
-Haha well… I have been in Los Angeles for about 4 years and although I have learned an incredible amount about the entertainment industry, I am always learning.
-I have two mentors at Red Light, Bruce Flohr and Bruce Eskowitz, who have provided countless opportunities for me to progress as a manager.
+Haha well… I have been in Los Angeles for about 10 years and although I have learned an incredible amount about the entertainment industry, I am always learning.
+I have found great mentors in the industry, who have provided countless opportunities for me to progress as a manager.